I am sorry. I truly am. Deep down from the bottom of my heart. I'm sorry if you've never had my recipe for Salted Caramel Brownies in your life.

 So many ways to bake a brownie - even out of a box!
 After this recipe, you'll never want to go back to the box again and though there are just a few additional steps than the boxed mix, it truly is very simple.

-Before we get into the nitty gritty can we talk about salted caramel???
+Before we get into the nitty gritty we need to discuss salted caramel.
 If I had a spirit food (as opposed to a spirit animal) it would be caramel.
 I have always loved caramel, pretty much since birth, and that love has never wavered.
-There may have been a few engagements with chocolate sauce or raspberry puree over the years, but caramel is still my favorite topping.
+There may have been a few engagements with chocolate sauce or apple butter over the years, but caramel is still my favorite topping.